- 1/4 cup butter

 - Sliced jalapeno pepper, thinly sliced green onions and chopped cilantro leaves, optional

 - In a saucepan over low heat, melt butter; stir in flour until smooth.
 Gradually stir in broth and soup until blended.
 Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
 Remove from the heat.
 Stir in sour cream, salsa and salt; set aside.

 - Place cottage cheese in a blender; cover and process until smooth.
 Transfer to a bowl; add the shrimp, crab, Monterey Jack cheese, chilies and cilantro.

-- Spread 3/4 cup sauce in a greased 13-in. x 9-in. baking dish.
+- Spread 1-1/2 cups sauce in a greased 13x9-in. baking dish.
 Place about 1/3 cup seafood mixture down the center of each tortilla.
 Roll up and place seam side down over sauce.
 Top with the remaining sauce.
 Bake, uncovered, at 350° for 30-35 minutes or until heated through.
+If desired, top with sliced jalapeno pepper, green onions and chopped cilantro.
 Serve with additional salsa.
 Yield: 6 servings.